 There are many fabric materials related to fabric ducts suitable for laser cutting

 1. Classic (PMS, NMS) and Premium (PMI, NMI)

 2. Breathable fabric materials (PMS, PMI, PLS) and non-breathable fabric materials (NMS, NMI, NLS, NMR)

 4. Foil fabrics and paint coated fabric materials-Foil (NLF), Plastic (NMF), Glass (NHE), Translucent (NMT)

 5. Recycled textile materials (PMSre, NMSre)

-You will be very pleasantly surprised by this processing method if you contact us for more information on laser perforating and cutting.
+You will be very pleasantly surprised by this laser processing method if you contact us for more information on laser cutting fabric duct and laser perforating holes.